Supuhstar/Supuhstar.com/Learn/Pluality-from-a-medical-perspective.md

 You'll notice that examples 1 and 2 would fall under P-DID.
 Since the DSM uses these examples under OSDD but provides no concept of P-DID, and the ICD provides P-DID but has no examples under OSDD, some plurals say they are OSDD-1 or OSDD-2, rather that DID/P-DID/etc..

 You'll also notice that examples 3 and 4 don't describe a plurality experience.
 That's on-purpose!
-Not all dissociative disorders involve plurality, and not all plurality involves a dissociative disorder.
+There are dissociative disorders which don't involve plurality, and there are pluralities which don't involve a dissociative disorder.

 ## What causes disorderd plurality?

 <aside markdown=1>
-It's important to note that not all dissociative plurality are caused exactly like this.
+It's important to remember that there are multiple causes of dissociative plurality, not just what We describe below.

-This is simply a cause common enough to be well-documented in medical literature.
+This cause is simply common enough to be well-documented in medical literature.
 </aside>